 All DevResults sites come with a standard set of custom queries; these queries are based on frequently requested information.
 Users can request additional custom queries at any time.
 In order to add a new query, you'll work with one of our Data Scientists to confirm your information needs, determine how the results table should be structured, and decide what data it should contain.

-To request a new custom query, follow these steps:
+To request a new custom query, download this template and follow these steps:

-- In the first row, enter the column headings as you'd like them to appear in the query results table.
+- Row 1: Enter the column headings as you'd like them to appear in the query results table.

-- In the second row, tell us which page in the site this information should come from (e.g. All Activities, Activity Overview, Activity Geography, Indicator Definition, etc.)
+- Row 2: Tell us which page in the site this information should come from (e.g. Activity Index, Activity Overview, Activity Geography, Indicator Definition, etc.)

-- In the third row, tell us which field on that page the information should come from (e.g. Code, Reference #, Title, Tags, etc.)
+- Row 3: Tell us which field on that page the information should come from (e.g. Code, Reference #, Tags, etc.)

 - Email this template to email@example.com with the subject line: Custom Query Request.
 Let us know which DevResults site you want the query for and what you want the query to be named.